↑

 Notes

-• Store any leftover potato salad in an air tight container in the refrigerator.
-Use within 3-5 days.
+• Store leftovers in an airtight container in the refrigerator.
+Consume within 3-5 days.

 ** Nutritional information is an estimate and may vary.